-The bedrock of his genius is the craft, the total control of rhythm, syntax, and tone.
-Because he wrote mostly for the screen and in short forms, it is easy to underestimate this quality.
+The bedrock of his genius is the craft, the total control of rhythm, syntax and tone.
+Because Clarke wrote mostly for the screen and in short forms, it is easy to underestimate this quality.
 He was simply unparalleled.
 No Australian or Kiwi writer has ever controlled the rhythms and ironies of our English as well.

 His regular mode was disdain and wonderment at the antics of the knaves and fools who run this millennial world.
-He was the antithesis of excess and profoundly at odds with the dominant celebrity culture.
-Instead, he has been a voice from the immediate past in this era of globalisation, media glut, and economic liberalism, a voice of understated but never complacent decency.
+Clarke was the antithesis of excess and profoundly at odds with the dominant celebrity culture.
+Instead, he has been a voice from the immediate past in this era of globalisation, media glut and economic liberalism, a voice of understated but never complacent decency.

 All this is clearest in the strange success of the Clarke and Dawe skits.
 His reverse caricature of public figures made no attempt to imitate the person he was parodying, either in appearance or in the more obvious elements of voice.

 So far as I am aware, no-one anywhere else has managed to pull this off.
 If you listen carefully, it really is John Clarke parodying Julia Gillard or Malcolm Turnbull, not by exaggerating the mannerisms, but by inhabiting their patterns of language and clinically exposing their vacuity or dishonesty.
 It’s a forensic satirical analysis at least half a world away from the swingeing condemnations of our other recent loss, Bill Leak.